Exact and Approximate Counting of Database Repairs: Problems of Interest

 whereas $\sharp$P (the counting analog of NP) is defined as

-where $\mathsf{accept}_M$ is the function $\{0,1\}^* \ra \mathbb{N}$ such that $\mathsf{accept}_M(x)$ is the number of accepting computations of $M$ on input $x$. } Typically, hardness results for $\sharp$P rely on polynomial-time Turing reductions (a.k.a.
-Cook reductions).
-In particular, given two counting functions $f,g : \{0,1\}^* \ra \mathbb{N}$, we say that $f$ is {\em Cook reducible} to $g$ if there is a polynomial-time deterministic transducer $M$, with access to an oracle for $g$, such that, for every $x \in \{0,1\}^*$, $f(x) = M(x)$.
+where $\mathsf{accept}_M$ is the counting function $\{0,1\}^* \ra \mathbb{N}$ that assigns to each $x \in \{0,1\}^*$ the number of accepting computations of $M$ on input $x$.
+Typically, hardness results for $\sharp$P rely on polynomial-time Turing reductions (a.k.a.~Cook reductions).
+In particular, given two counting functions $f,g : \{0,1\}^* \ra \mathbb{N}$, we say that $f$ is {\em Cook reducible} to $g$ if there exists a polynomial-time deterministic transducer $M$, with access to an oracle for $g$, such that, for every $x \in \{0,1\}^*$, $f(x) = M(x)$.
 As discussed in Section~\ref{sec:introduction}, Maslowski and Wijsen~\cite{MaWi13} established the following classification: